 Before I start, I should point out a fact that most of those who defend the Polisario miss systematically: the history of Western Sahara does not start in 1975 nor does it start in 1884.
 It dates back well beyond this dates, well before even the creation of other modern states such as Algeria and Mauritania.

-Through my discussion with some of the petitioners who come to speak every year to the United Nations Special Decolonization Committee (Fourth Committee) in defense of the Polisario, I realized how lacking these people’s knowledge about the Sahara issue is.
+Through my discussion with some of the petitioners who come to speak every year to the United Nations Special Decolonization Committee (Fourth Committee) in defense of the Polisario, I realized how lacking these people’s knowledge about the Western Sahara is.
 The first argument that these people put forth is that Moroccans are “occupying” Western Sahara and that Morocco has sought to “annex” the territory.
-The same phrase also always appears in all the news stories on the Sahara issue.
+The same phrase also always appears in all the news stories on the Western Sahara.
 We always read in these news reports that “Western Sahara was annexed by Morocco in 1975”.

-Morocco as the only interested party in the question of the Sahara
+Morocco as the only interested party in the conflict

 On December 14, 1960, the United Nations General Assembly adopted Resolution 1514 on the non-self-governing territories, which called on Spain to take the steps necessary to end its presence in the south of Morocco.